 The number of percentage points the lender adds to or subtracts from the index rate to determine the interest rate adjustments.
 The margin is constant throughout the life of the mortgage and is specified in the promissory note.

 The likely selling price of a home between a willing buyer and a willing seller on the open market.
-In a mortgage or a home equity loan, the fair market value is usually determined by an appraisal.
+In a mortgage, the fair market value is usually determined by an appraisal.
 Also called fair market value.

 An identification card granted by the government of Mexico to Mexicans living in the United States.
 Similar consulate identification cards are issued to citizens of Argentina, Colombia, El Salvador and Honduras.